mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void AddRecord([XmlReader xr](https://learn.microsoft.com/en-us/dotnet/api/system.xml.xmlreader?view=net-8.0), [AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html))

 Adds a record to the file using the provided XmlReader and AdgDataSet.

+#### Remarks
+The AddRecord method is used to add a record to the file that the FileAdapter is working with.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the AddRecord method of the FileData object of the FileAdapter, passing the provided XmlReader and AdgDataSet.
+The AddRecord method of the FileData object adds a record to the file with the data from the XmlReader, using the schema from the AdgDataSet.
+The XmlReader should contain the data for the new record in XML format.
+The AdgDataSet should contain the schema for the new record.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void AddRecord(XmlReader xr, AdgDataSet ds)